[Publication date of latest article cited: December 17, 2020]

 If a person or animal goes to a doctor, nurse, veterinarian, etc., tell the health professional about any exposed or sick people or animals in your home.

-On one of the cruise ships having many infected passengers, scientists found SARS-CoV-2 RNA on many surfaces in rooms of both asymptomatic and symptomatic infected passengers 17 days after the passengers left.
-This shows that the viral RNA can remain there that long, maybe longer, but does not prove that this caused transmission (Moriarty et al.).
+In places where COVID-19 patients lived, scientists found varying amounts of SARS-CoV-2 on surfaces.
+For example, on one of the cruise ships having many infected passengers, scientists found SARS-CoV-2 RNA on many surfaces in rooms of both asymptomatic and symptomatic infected passengers 17 days after the passengers left.
+This shows that the viral RNA can remain there that long, maybe longer, but does not completely prove that this caused transmission (Moriarty et al.).
+But in quarantined households, PCR found RNA on only 3% of surface samples, none of which could be cell cultured (Döhla et al.).

 It would be difficult to prove or disprove if people could get SARS-CoV-2 from fomites.
-Two people were infected, perhaps via fomites, on air flights closely studied by the Korean Centers for Disease Control (Bae, Shin, et al.).
+Two people were infected, perhaps via fomites or air, on air flights closely studied by the Korean Centers for Disease Control (Bae, Shin, et al.).

 In hospitals with many COVID-19 patients, cleaning removed viruses from surfaces.
 In the Nebraska hospital described above, staff used powered air purifying respirators, N95 filtering facepiece respirators, and other personal protective equipment, and no staff were infected (Santarpia et al.).
 In Wuhan hospitals, scientists and medical staff found SARS-CoV-2 RNA on surfaces, cleaned them and their hands, sampled the surfaces again, and found no SARS-CoV-2 RNA.
 This shows that hand, face, and surface hygiene could probably stop transmission (Ong et al.).